schibsted/spid-tech-docs/resources/articles/mixpanel-integration-guide.md

 In order to offer seamless Mixpanel tracking across multiple services and SPiD, the SPiD user must be identified as soon as possible.
 To do this, the [JS SDK](/sdks/javascript/) should be loaded and initialized prior to any event tracking.
-I no SPiD user is found (the user is not logged in), the SDK will return a unique visitor ID that can be used to track events.
+If no SPiD user is found (the user is not logged in), the SDK will return a unique visitor ID that can be used to track events.
 This visitor ID **must** be used with every event tracked by the client service through Mixpanel.
 As soon as the user logs in (or registers), SPiD will connect the